 - Lost wages from time taken off work to recover from the accident

-If you have been injured in a construction accident, you should contact an experienced attorney as soon as possible.
+If you have been injured in a construction accident, you should contact an experienced construction accident lawyer as soon as possible.
 After receiving the necessary medical attention, you will want to consult with an attorney about your legal right to compensation for your injuries.

-Contact a Bellevue Construction Accident Attorney at Premier Law Group
+Contact a Bellevue Construction Accident Lawyer at Premier Law Group

 Construction accidents are zealously defended by insurance adjusters and their attorneys.
 The people representing the construction companies will attempt to blame you for your injury.
 They will try to intimidate you into withdrawing your claim or offer you a lowball settlement in order to minimize their liability.
 You should not try to handle a construction accident claim on your own.